PJCzx/K75RT/README.md

 # K75RT

-This is Arduino Nano built to take as input
+This is Arduino Nano built

+## Inputs
 | WIRING | NAME | DESCRIPTION |
 | --- | --- | --- |
 | A0 | debugPin | Active on ground, give serial and led feedback bbut slows everything.
 Firts the gear engaged, then on medium blik if fan, then a long blink if warning signal |